xentripetal/XenRP/README.md

 # WiredPlayers RolePlay Server
-WiredPlayers is a RolePlay project made for RAGE Multiplayer, it uses C# as main server language and JavaScript for clien-side scripts.
+WiredPlayers is a RolePlay project made for RAGE Multiplayer, it uses C# as main server language and JavaScript for client-side scripts.
 I started with it back in March 2017 and I'm still upgrading its functionality with suggestions received from people using this gamemode.

 ## Getting Started